rogerpence/command-runner/README.md

 > command-runner was written to run on Ubuntu.
 I think it would work on the Mac and Windows, but it hasn't been tested there.

+## Why don't you just use Bash aliases?

+I do use Bash aliases in some cases.
+But for development work, Bash aliases:

+* impose too much friction (you need to source the profile file after changing it)

+* you can't have project-specific Bash aliases

+* Bash aliases don't expose themselves easily. command-runner's help panel quickly shows you the commands available

 ## How command-runner works